 Zaki, who was allegedly involved with social activism many years ago, was arrested as part of Egypt’s ongoing crackdown on dissent.
-He is accused of calling for protests against the government and for the "spread fake news".
+He was accused of calling for protests against the government and for the “spread fake news.”

-His lawyers requested his release on the grounds of procedural irregularities, lack of evidence, because he has a verified address and would be unable to tamper with case evidence, if there was any.
-Zaki's lawyers have said he was beaten, subjected to electric shocks, threatened and questioned about his work and activism before he appeared at a public prosecutor's office in his hometown of Mansoura on Saturday, a day after his detention in the Egyptian capital.
+Zaki’s lawyers requested his release on the grounds of procedural irregularities and lack of evidence.
+Zaki has a verified address and would be unable to tamper with case evidence, if there was any.
+His lawyers have also said he was beaten, subjected to electric shocks, threatened, and questioned about his work and activism before he appeared at a public prosecutor’s office in his hometown of Mansoura on Saturday, a day after his detention in the Egyptian capital.

-Rights activists say Egyptian President Abdel Fattah el-Sisi has overseen an unprecedented crackdown on freedom - including banning all unauthorized demonstrations –since first taking power in 2013 and then winning the election in 2014.
-Recent laws in Egypt have expanded the definition of "terrorism" to include all political dissent, granting prosecutors broad power to keep people detained for months and even years without ever filing charges or presenting evidence.
+Rights activists say Egyptian President Abdel Fattah el-Sisi has overseen an unprecedented crackdown on freedom—including banning all unauthorized demonstrations—since first taking power in 2013 and winning the election in 2014.
+Recent laws in Egypt have expanded the definition of “terrorism” to include all political dissent, granting prosecutors broad power to keep people detained for months and even years without ever filing charges or presenting evidence.

-Endangered Scholars Worldwide considers the detention of Patrick George Zaki, a flagrant and unjust violation of the freedom, security, and safety of a scholars and students in Egypt and strongly deplores and condemns the ongoing detention and persecution of George Zaki.
-We call upon all international organizations, academic and professional associations, and other groups and individuals devoted to the promotion and defense of human rights to strongly protest and condemn this arbitrary incarceration, to call for his immediate and unconditional release, and to urge the officials of the Egyptian government to respect, guarantee, and implement the provisions and principles of human rights.
+Endangered Scholars Worldwide considers the detention of Patrick George Zaki a flagrant and unjust violation of the freedom, security, and safety of scholars and students in Egypt.
+We deplore and condemn Zaki’s ongoing detention and persecution.
+We call upon all international organizations, academic and professional associations, and other groups and individuals devoted to the promotion and defense of human rights to protest and condemn this arbitrary incarceration; to call for Zaki’s immediate and unconditional release; and to urge the officials of the Egyptian government to respect, guarantee, and implement the provisions and principles of human rights.